-- Look at the energy and water rating labels to compare models - the more stars the more energy and/or water efficient and the less the washing machine will cost to run.
-All washing machines have energy rating labels which show you the star rating and energy consumption for a standard cold or warm wash.
+- Look at the energy and water rating labels to compare models - the more stars, the more energy and/or water efficient, and the less the washing machine will cost to run.
+All washing machines have an Energy Rating Label which shows you the star rating and energy consumption for a standard cold or warm wash.

 - Choose a model that offers cold wash cycles.